laurayco/Jarvis/readme.md

 #Jarvis
 ## What is Jarvis?
-Jarvis is an operating system project aimed to be an AI based personal assistant capable of dynamic learning and knowledge growth backed by wikipedia and various repositories of web data.
+Jarvis is an operating system project aimed to be an AI based personal assistant capable of dynamic learning and knowledge growth backed by Wikipedia and various repositories of web data.

 The issue with modern / current AI based personal assistants (ie: Google Now / Siri / etc. ) is that their functionality is limited to various pre-defined keywords.
-The Jarvis project aims to enable dynamic / fuzzy natural langauge processing to disambiguate various commands, queries, and declarations (ie: "Play 'Back in Black'" vs "Turn on 'Back in Black' or even, "Replay that last album on high volume).
+The Jarvis project aims to enable dynamic / fuzzy natural language processing to disambiguate various commands, queries, and declarations (ie: "Play 'Back in Black'" vs "Turn on 'Back in Black' or even, "Replay that last album on high volume).
 It is unlikely that a software developer can anticipate every possible configuration of conditions an end user may specify, so the solution is to create a software capable of identifying different, sometimes ambiguous, conditions / commands / etc.

 Some immediate planned features for Jarvis (core functionality):